lzhuor/terminal-cheatsheet/README.md

 ```

 ## Kubernetes
-1. List all pods in the namespace, with more details
+1. List all pods in the namespace, with more details (thanks @chhetripradeep)
 ```
 k get pods -o wide --namespace staging
 ```